Sailing superstitions

 Crosses on the soles of your feet

-None of us likes shark that circles us whilst building up the courage to have lunch.
-Sailors hated shark as they predicted bad luck when following the ship but more so because they didn\’t want to be eaten.
+None of us likes a shark that circles us while building up the courage to have us for lunch.
+Sailors hated sharks as they predicted bad luck when following the ship, but more so because they didn’t want to be eaten.

-The solution was simply to tattoo a cross on the sole of each foot.
-This would discourage sharks to have a nibble at your expense…
+The solution was to tattoo a cross on the sole of each foot.
+This would discourage sharks from having a nibble at your expense…

 All things to do with funerals